-Hungarian court orders arrest of neo-Nazi wanted by Germany
+Hungarian Court Orders Arrest of Neo-Nazi Wanted by Germany

+A Hungarian court has ordered the arrest of Horst Mahler, a neo-Nazi wanted by Germany who claims to be seeking asylum in Hungary.
 German extreme right political activist and fugitive Horst Mahler, wanted by the German authorities, waits for the beginning of his extradition trial at Budapest-Capital Regional Court in Budapest, Hungary, Wednesday, May 17, 2017.
-Mahler a notorious German neo-Nazi was arrested Monday in Hungary, where he had been seeking asylum after fleeing to avoid serving a prison sentence for Holocaust denial and anti-Semitic incitement.

 Discussions